jarro2783/cxxopts/README.md

 writing it on the command line as `--option` would give the value `"implicit"`, and writing `--option=another` would give it the value `"another"`.

+Note that if `option` has implicit value, specifying `--option another` will not work.
+You must use `=` syntax - `--option=another` or `-o=another`(assumming `o` is a short name for the option).
+This is because no argument is required.
+Hence, there is no good way to determine if the next string is an argument to your option or a positional argument.

 Note that the default and implicit value is always stored as a string, regardless of the type that you want to store it in.
 It will be parsed as though it was given on the command line.